Barbie · ep. 070

 Barbie Movie

-So now to the Barbie movie.
-I’m not going to tell you whether or not to see it, that’s a conversation for your family.
-Here’s what I will tell you: I really appreciated that both the empowering and harmful messaging we just discussed were addressed in the movie.
-They didn’t pretend Barbie’s only had a positive impact on girls and women.
+Whether or not you see the Barbie movie is up to your family, but I absolutely loved it.
+I laugh and cry every time I watch it, and it makes me reflect on a lot of things in my life and my daughter’s lives.
+I really appreciated that both Barbie’s empowering and harmful messaging (we just discussed) were addressed in the movie.
+They didn’t pretend Barbie’s only had a positive impact on girls and women, they owned their history.
 There were multiple themes weaved into the story, including girls empowerment–and you know I love that.
-Seeing the movie gave me a lot to think about and reflect on.
-I’ll definitely be watching it again.

 Resources